Managing Heroku Data for Redis Using the CLI

 Table of Contents

-Heroku Redis is integrated directly into the Heroku CLI and offers several commands for managing a Redis instance.
+Heroku Data for Redis is integrated directly into the Heroku CLI and offers several commands for managing a Redis instance.

 To see all Redis instances provisioned by your application and to identify the characteristics of each, use the